firephp/insight/docs/Clients.md

 {: id="firephp"}

-NOTICE: The *FirePHP Firefox Extension* hosted at [https://addons.mozilla.org/en-US/firefox/addon/firephp/](https://addons.mozilla.org/en-US/firefox/addon/firephp/) is **deprecated** and **will NOT work with Firebug 1.8+**.
-Use *DeveloperCompanion* instead.
+NOTICE: The *FirePHP Firefox Extension* hosted at [https://addons.mozilla.org/en-US/firefox/addon/firephp/](https://addons.mozilla.org/en-US/firefox/addon/firephp/) is **deprecated**.
+Use *DeveloperCompanion* instead if you can.

 The *FirePHP Firefox Extension* is the client to the *FirePHP Server Library* originally written in 2007.
 Since then, the code has gotten out of hand after numerous compatibility adjustments as *FirePHP*, *Firebug* and *Firefox* evolved over the years.
 Now that the *FirePHP* project is shifting its focus 100% to the server library only and multiple clients are desired it has been decided to phase out the extension.
+That being said there will continue to be maintenance releases for the *FirePHP Firefox Extension* to keep it compatible with *Firefox* and *Firebug*.

 In the interest of supporting [Insight](Insight) and the stack of technologies being developed (see *FireConsole* below) it has been decided to direct existing users of the *FirePHP Firefox Extension* to upgrade to [DeveloperCompanion](http://developercompanion.com/) which implements the